 Mecia Simson cast as Francesca

 Francesca is a powerful Elven sorceress described as “the most beautiful woman in the world”.
-Francesca is tall, intelligent, powerful and “protective towards her child”.
+Francesca is tall, intelligent, powerful and “would do anything to protect her child”.
 In the books, she ends up taking leadership among the elves and is one of the Continent’s most prominent political players.
 Netflix has cast a top model in the role, and we’re excited to see what Simson brings to the role.